aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

-For more information, see [”Embedding resources in executable using GCC”](https://stackoverflow.com/questions/4158900/embedding-resources-in-executable-using-gcc/4158997#4158997).
+For more information, see [Embedding resources in executable using GCC](https://stackoverflow.com/questions/4158900/embedding-resources-in-executable-using-gcc/4158997#4158997).

 {{% /alert %}}